mini-bomba/cloneable_errors/README.md

 ## deps
 - no required dependencies
-- serde optionally required for serializing the serializable error variant
+- serde optionally required for serializing the serializable error variant (enable the `serde` feature)
-- anyhow optionally required for turning anyhow errors into serializable errors
+- anyhow optionally required for turning anyhow errors into serializable errors (enable the `anyhow` feature)